Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Experiments

-The experiments were performed on a computer equipped with Intel Core i7-8750H CPU and 16.0 GB of RAM memory.
-The implementation of OeSNN-UAD is prepared in C++ and source code of the implementation is publicly available\footnote{https://github.com/piotrMaciag32/eSNN-AD}.
-The compiled executable file is very lightweight (it consumes around 2 MB) of RAM memory, which makes it additionally suitable for environments with very limited memory constraints, such as sensor microcontrollers or IoT devices.
+The implementation of OeSNN-UAD is prepared in C++ and its source code is publicly available (https://github.com/piotrMaciag32/eSNN-AD).
+The compiled executable file is lightweight (it consumes around 2 MB of RAM memory), which makes it additionally suitable for environments with very strict memory constraints, such as sensor microcontrollers or IoT devices.